State, federal officials agree Hidalgo County needs alternative sites; three locations vetted

 "We have to think of today.
 Unfortunately, we have to think of today first and worry about tomorrow later.
 Because, right now we're having more fatalities than I ever thought we would have, I think what anybody thought we would have."

-Ten fatalities were reported on Wednesday and over 1,200 cases were announced.
+Twenty fatalities were reported on Thursday and over 1,200 cases were announced.
 However, the number of cases were due to a delay in receiving results from private testing sites.

 The estimates to build the alternative vary wildly from overnight to several weeks.

-Note: Correction: The number of fatalities reported for July 9 was corrected as well as the day further discussions between officials took place.